Q2/2024 Superinvestor Portfolio Update

 The SEC requires funds with at least $100m assets under management to publish their holdings 45 days after the end of the quarter.
 This is a great source for us to see what the truly great investors are holding.

 Some investors like Michael Burry have such a large turnover in their portfolios, that it may well be, that the investments you see in their most recent 13F filings are no longer part of their portfolio.
-Therefore the value of this information is very short lived and may be outdated.
+Therefore the value of this information is very short-lived and may be outdated.

 Enjoy!